Mrs. Brown's Boys: Critical reception

-Although the show has had high viewership, it has received some poor reviews from critics.
+Despite its high viewership, Mrs. Brown's Boys has received poor reviews from critics.

 "The whole thing is entirely predicated on viewers finding a man dressed as a foul-mouthed elderly woman intrinsically funny", wrote Bernice Harrison, TV reviewer with The Irish Times.
 "If you do, you're away in a hack, and the viewing figures are astronomical, but if you don't, and you think that died out with Les Dawson and Dick Emery, then it's a long half-hour."
 The Irish Independent said that Mrs Brown's Boys was the type of TV programme "that makes you vaguely embarrassed to be Irish".
 Irish writer Graham Linehan has said he does not want his sitcom The Walshes to be compared with Mrs. Brown's Boys.

 Outside Ireland, it has received similarly poor reviews.
 The Daily Telegraphs Sam Richards noted that the show's comedy has a "rudimentary nature", consisting of "an old-fashioned blend of silly voices and slapstick, played out in front of a live studio audience who collapse into giggles at the mere mention of the word "willy".
 Bruce Dessau in The Guardian described it as a "predictable, vulgar vehicle for Irish comedian Brendan O'Carroll", and in comparing it with other sitcoms said "No amount of 'fecks' are going to make Mrs Brown's Boys a classic like Father Ted".
 Grace Dent of The Independent remarked: "Once seen, it is rarely forgotten.
 To love Mrs Brown, one must be thrilled by a man in a hairnet and dinner lady tabard saying the F-word roughly once every ten minutes, egged on by a loyal studio audience so whipped to hysteria by him that one can hear pants being soiled and spleens exploding with mirth."
 Paul English of the Daily Record blasted the show as "lazy, end-of-pier trash rooted in the 1970s...
 One half-hour of this actually made me angry.
 Angry that the BBC seem to be abandoning quality in the pursuit of lowest common denominator ratings."
 Metro called it "jaw-droppingly past its sell-by date" and "not even remotely funny", saying that the BBC should "hang its head in shame" for showing "this RTÉ drivel".